R12 (New York City Subway car): Retirement

-Although officially replaced by the R62s (delivered 1983–85), all R12s were retired earlier due to service reductions in the 1970s that made the fleet redundant.
+As newer cars started to run on the MTA's many lines, the R12s were in a state of disrepair.
+In the 1970s, graffiti artists vandalized many subway cars, including the R12s.
+Although officially replaced by the R62s (delivered 1983–85), all R12s were retired earlier.
 Many R12s were also converted to work service following their retirement to replace older Low-V work cars.
 The last R12 was pulled from passenger service in August 1981.
 All but two cars have since been taken off property to be scrapped, though several cars lasted as training vehicles or work cars for many years.